tri2820/allbase/README.md

 #

 <p align="center">
-  A modern and powerful workOS for your team.<br>
+  All your team needs to get things done.<br>
-  AllBase can be extended with third-party apps—just like VS Code!
+  Imply can be extended with third-party apps—just like VS Code!
 </p>

 #